willbush/blog/content/blog/impermanent-nixos.md

 5. Begin Installation

-Once booted into the ISO the first thing I do is right click on the desktop and `Configure Display Settings` to change to a higher resolution.
+Once booted into the ISO, the first thing I do is right-click on the desktop and `Configure Display Settings` to change to a higher resolution.

 # Partitioning

-For me `lsblk` shows a disk named `vda`.
-Below replace `vda` with your disk.
+For me, `lsblk` shows a disk named `vda`.
+Replace `vda` with your disk below.

-Setup a variable for the disk which will be used in the following commands:
+Set up a variable for the disk which will be used in the following commands:

 ```sh
 export DISK=/dev/vda